05

 Parts of Winston-Salem

 You have a Winston-Salem address but a suburban senator.
-You're dealing with food deserts, a 16-year life expectancy gap, and the legacy of redlining.
-These are city problems.
-But the district lines carved you out and dropped you into a district where nobody's talking about what you need.
+Dealing with food deserts, a 16-year life expectancy gap, and the legacy of redlining.

 What's happening to you